Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 citing this dataset, please use the DOI: 10.5281/zenodo.12684869.
 The paper is under submission and will be added after being accepted.

+## This repository is organised as follows:

+- ./data/ consists of datasets retrieved from the websites of GSSO, Homosaurus, QLIT, LCSH, Wikidata, etc. In the directories of each folder, you can also find also the scripts for pre-processing and the resulting data in different formats.
+Files about redirection of entities in Homosaurus can also be found here.

+- ./integrated_data/ is the repository where the integrated data supposed to be located if you follow the steps below.
+Due to the strict CC-BY-NC-ND license of GSSO and Homosaurus, the integrated data is NOT included.
+However, it can be easily reproduced for reproduction of the results.
+The integrated data is also available upon request from the authors as well as the members of QLIT, IHLIA, and GSSO (see the Contact and Acknowledgement section below).

+-./analysis_integrated_graph/ consists of Python scripts for analyzing the integrated graph.

+- ./discover_missing_links/ consists of the scripts for the discovery of missing links using Weakly Connected Components.
+The missing links were revised by Swedish-speaking experts in the QLIT team.
+See below for more details.

+- ./SPARQL/ is the directory where all the SPARQL queries can be found.

+- There are three folders for the analysis of multilingual information reuse: ./WCC-based_gsso_multilingual_info_reuse, ./WCC-based_wikidata_multilingual_info_reuse/ ./WCC-based-QLIT-info-reuse-from-Wikidata.
+Additionally, there is some tests for GSSO in the folder ./additional_test_gsso_multilingual_info_reuse.
+You can find more detials below.

+Although we cannot include the integrated data and some intermediate data due to the strict license of GSSO and Homosaurus, below is a step-by-step guide for the reproduction of the results.
+It is easy to generate all the results presented in the paper.
+So far, the discovered links have been revised by experts from QLIT.
+The other discovered links and reported mistaken links are being revised by the LGBTQ+ structured vocabulary community.
+It can take some time for the community to decide what to remove and what to add.
+All the scripts are free to be used for examination and evaluation of future versions of GSSO, Homosaurus, Wikidata, QLIT, and others.

+If you would like to help evaluate the newly discovered labels for entities for a language you can speak fluently (native speaker or confident with professional use), please let us know.

 ## Step 1: Preparing the data

 In this project, the following datasets were used: